Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Lattice with Time-Independent Stiffness

-Two consequences are immediate and central to this manuscript.
-First, inversion symmetry enforces a quantized relative phase between $\hat\alpha$ and $\hat\beta$: across the Brillouin zone the argument difference is restricted to $0$ or $\pi$, mirroring the quantized Zak phase in 1D inversion-symmetric lattices.
-Second, the assignment of $\arg(\hat\alpha) - \arg(\hat\beta)$ to $0$ or $\pi$ is branch-dependent: on the acoustic branch, the phases follow the $k$-parities encoded by (\ref{eq4}), with $\arg(\hat\alpha) - \arg(\hat\beta) = 0$ for $k < 0$ and $\pi$ for $k > 0$, while the optical branch exhibits the complementary behavior.
-These selection rules rationalize the observed $0/\pi$ Berry phases for $\psi_{1} \gtrless \psi_{2}$ and are consistent with earlier predictions and with the invariance of Berry quantities under unitary changes of ansatz and origin \cite{10.1121/1.5114911}.
-Finally, interpreting $(\alpha, \beta)$ as a classical two-level state will provide a direct geometric mapping to the Bloch sphere familiar from two-mode wave physics; this mapping will be used below to visualize band-resolved state trajectories and to contrast our superposition framework with earlier works \cite{PhysRevLett.62.2747,ALTEPETER2005105,PhysRevA.86.033830}.
+Two consequences follow.
+First, inversion symmetry restricts the relative phase between $\hat\alpha$ and $\hat\beta$ to $0$ or $\pi$ across the Brillouin zone, directly reflecting the quantized Zak phase of inversion-symmetric 1D lattices.
+Second, the assignment of $\arg(\hat\alpha)-\arg(\hat\beta)\in\{0,\pi\}$ is branch dependent: for the acoustic branch the phase follows the $k$-parity dictated by~(\ref{eq4}), with $0$ for $k<0$ and $\pi$ for $k>0$, while the optical branch exhibits the complementary pattern.
+These selection rules rationalize the observed $0/\pi$ Berry phases for $\psi_{1}\gtrless\psi_{2}$ and are consistent with the invariance of Berry quantities under unitary changes of ansatz and origin\cite{10.1121/1.5114911}.

-The superposition-based formulation above is parallel to quantum two-level kinematics but remains entirely classical; it provides state-vector geometry---$(\hat\alpha, \hat\beta)$ on a Bloch sphere---that is directly tied to inversion symmetry and Berry/Zak phase quantization, while remaining unitarily equivalent (in Berry quantities) to general-ansatz treatments used in prior work.
-The present framework will later accommodate broken periodicity and time-dependent stiffness without sacrificing a clear geometric interpretation.
-This conceptual bridge is what distinguishes the present manuscript from earlier analyses: it demonstrates classical superpositions in elastic lattices that are isomorphic to qubit superpositions and uses the Bloch sphere to represent---and reason about---their topological phases \cite{RN250,Longhi:13}.
+Interpreting $(\hat\alpha,\hat\beta)$ as a normalized two-component state allows the band-resolved evolution to be represented on a Bloch sphere, providing a compact geometric picture of the inversion-enforced phase locking and its corresponding $0/\pi$ Zak topology.
+This viewpoint connects directly to established two-mode wave frameworks \cite{PhysRevLett.62.2747,ALTEPETER2005105,PhysRevA.86.033830} and will serve as the basis for visualizing state trajectories and for extending the analysis to cases with broken periodicity or time-dependent stiffness.

+These coefficients ($\alpha,\beta$) can be realized experimentally in classical elastic networks.
+Previous experimental studies have already demonstrated that the coefficients of the superposed modal states $(\alpha,\beta)$ can be directly measured in coupled masses \cite{Mahmood2022ExperimentalStates}.
+The responses of the individual masses were recorded in the time domain and processed using FFT to obtain the complex amplitudes and phases of the dominant spectral components.
+Projecting these experimentally measured components onto the orthonormal basis $\{\ket{E_{1}},\ket{E_{2}}\}$ yields the state coefficients in the same manner used in the present Bloch sphere analysis.
+The identical approach can be implemented in multi-cell systems using a scanning laser Doppler vibrometer to acquire non-contact measurements across the structure.
+Therefore, the Bloch sphere trajectories and the associated Hilbert space evolution described in this section are fully accessible through experimental observation.